june-in-exile/walletconnect-tutorial/README.md

-# Event Attendance Demo App
+# Event Attendance WalletConnect Demo App

 This demo application coincides with a separate tutorial that shows how WalletConnect's Web3Modal can be used with Ceramic to initiatiate authenticated user sessions.